NateDawg90/aNSR/README.md

 ## Background

 aNSR is an iOS app built using Swift and Google's Firebase backend. aNSR is intended to be a social media app created to settle heated debates between friends.
-User's may add questions with up to 5 answers.
-Every user may then vote once per question on the aNSWR they think is right!
+Users may add questions with up to 5 answers.
+Every user may then vote once per question on the aNSR they think is right!

 ## Features and Implementation